 (3) The duty imposed by subsection (1)(b) extends to the register that was required to be kept by section 33 of the Education Act 1928.

-29. Employment during school hours
+29. Employing child during school hours, offence

 (1) A person must not employ or permit to be employed a child of compulsory school age during the hours when the child is required to —